tylergwm2000/L1-G10-Project-Repository/README.md

 ```
 To ensure no conflicts occur for the installation of the following libraries create and start the virtual environment with the following commands:
 ```
-python3 -m venv name-of-environment          # Use an environment you think fits the occasion Ex.
+python3 -m venv name-of-environment          # Use a name you think fits the occasion Ex.
 BedDetection source name-of-environment/bin/activate
 ```
 If the environment was to ever be deactivated rerunning the `source name-of-environment/bin/activate` command will reactivate it.